NEMSLinux/nems-docs/check_commands/check_tasmota.rst

 Included Hostgroups
 ~~~~~~~~~~~~~~~~~~~

-Within each of the hostgroups included in NEMS Linux, the device will be pinged.
+NEMS Linux includes hostgroups for three styles of IoT devices which use the Tasmoto firmware:

-- `tasmota-ENERGY` - Tasmota WifiPlugs with ENERGY
+- Tasmota **ENERGY** WifiPlugs - Assign to the `tasmota-ENERGY` hostgroup to check the following: Ping, Power State, Voltage, Current, Total Consumption (All Time), Total Consumption (Today Only), Total Consumption (Yesterday Only).
-- `tasmota-AM2301` - Tasmota WifiPlugs with AM2301
+- Tasmota **AM2301** WifiPlugs - Assign to the `tasmota-AM2301` hostgroup to check the following: Ping, Humidity, Temperature
-- `tasmota-switch` - Tasmota WifiPlugs with Switch
+- Tasmota **Switch** WifiPlugs - Assign to the `tasmota-switch` hostgroup to check the following: Ping, Power State

 Requirements
 ~~~~~~~~~~~~